 - UPS Tractor-Trailer Drivers can average around $35 per hour.
 Many areas are also offering sign-on bonuses that can be several thousand dollars.

-- UPS Delivery Drivers (Brown Trucks) can average up to $40 per hour under a new agreement after a few years of experience.
+- UPS Delivery Drivers (Brown Trucks) can average about $40 per hour after a few years of experience.

 One driver actually created quite a stir on TikTok when he shared he was making $40 per hour.

 Benefits are also pretty awesome with UPS which is really important these days.
 These include healthcare, pension, stock options, and generous vacation time.
 Because UPS drivers are part of the International Brotherhood of Teamsters, they are represented well for pay and benefits.